A good fundraising email subject line can make or break your request for a donation.

 When you sit down to write a subject line, start with one of these two approaches: urgency or intrigue.

-You might want to write three urgent subject lines, three intrigue subject lines, two that combine intrigue and urgency, and two that don’t fall into either category but still pop into your brain.
+You might want to write three urgent subject lines, three intriguing subject lines, two that combine intrigue and urgency, and two that don’t fall into either category but still pop into your brain.

 Then pick your favorite!

-Yes, you need to write 10-12 subject lines before you find THE one.
+Yes, you need to write 10-12 possible subject lines before you find THE one.

 I know, it’s a pain, but look – you want people to open your emails don’t you?